-At Kenton Primary School our reception and nursery classes follow the Early Years Foundation Stage (EYFS) framework.
+At Kenton Primary School our reception classes follow the Early Years Foundation Stage (EYFS) framework.
 This curriculum is based upon four themes and principles;

 - Unique Child – Every child is a unique child who is constantly learning and can be resilient, capable, confident and self assured.

 - Positive Relationships – Children learn to be strong and independent through positive relationships.

 - Enabling Environments – Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and carers.

 - Learning and Development – Children develop and learn in different ways.
 The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities.

 There are 3 prime areas and 4 specific areas of learning in the Foundation Stage framework curriculum – Development Matters

 - Personal, Social and Emotional Development